Financial Planning

 Bengen based the rule on 50 years of modern market and inflation data.
 Over any 30-year period within those 50 years,* he found that an investor could have withdrawn the inflation-adjusted 4% and not run out of money.
 Thanks to its theoretical success over varied market conditions, as well as its elegant simplicity, Bengen’s somewhat dry journal article graduated to financial planning “rule” almost immediately.

 And while the 4% rule can be a good starting point, your withdrawal strategy also needs to account for your personal situation, which will probably evolve over the course of retirement.
-When that happens, your withdrawal rate may change too.
+When that happens, your withdrawal rate may need to change too, accounting for shifts in market conditions and inflation as well.

-Here are some of the things your planner thinks about when guiding you on a withdrawal plan.
+Here are some of the things your planner thinks about when guiding you on an adaptable retirement withdrawal strategy.

 The 4% rule could work if your goal is to retire, live for exactly 30 more years, and then promptly die with $0 (or more) in the bank.